-These are the best monitor light bars in 2020
+Light up your monitor with these monitor light bars

 - Great for travel: Cyezcor LED Desk Lamp

-Best for customization: LOFTER Screen Bar LightStaff pick
+Best for customization: LOFTER Screen Bar LightStaff Pick

-With three lighting modes including warm, cool, and natural, and 10 brightness levels via a total of 84 LEDs, the slim and sleek design of this light keeps crucial desk space free.
-There's no glare or shadows thanks to the convenient angle, and it's easy to set up, plugging in via USB.
+With three lighting modes, including warm, cool, and natural, and 10 brightness levels via a total of 84 LEDs, this light's slim and sleek design keeps crucial desk space free.
+Thanks to the convenient angle, there's no glare or shadows, and it's easy to set up, plugging in via USB.

-Adjustable angles: Baseus Screen Light Bar
+Directed light: Baseus Screen Light Bar

-The gravity rotating shaft fixing device makes it easy to adjust the angle of this light to your liking.
-It fits just about any monitor, from those as thick as 1.5 inches to as slim as 0.2 inches, and offers a glare-free view of the screen along with three color modes.
+The suspension and asymmetrical light design ensure this monitor light bar only lights up the keyboard and desktop.
+Touch control and three color temperature levels are compatible with both straight and curved screens.

 Brand recognition: BenQ ScreenBar

-From the trusted folks at BenQ, this LED task lamp offers auto-dimming, hue adjustment features, and complies with the standard light levels set out by the American National Standard practice for office lighting.
-USB-powered, the asymmetrical design helps eliminate screen glare.
+From the trusted folks at BenQ, this LED task lamp offers auto-dimming, hue adjustment features and complies with the standard light levels set out by the American National Standard for office lighting.
+It's USB-powered, and its asymmetrical design helps eliminate glare.

 Relieve eye fatigue: Quntis e-Reading Task Lamp

-Ideal for lengthy on-screen reading sessions, this lamp employs a suspension design that keeps lights coming from the front and center to prevent glare from reflecting off the screen.
-It also emits soft light that won't result in flicker that can be annoying to your eyes, especially after poring over a 20-page report.
+Ideal for lengthy on-screen reading sessions, this lamp employs a suspension design that prevents glare from reflecting off the screen.
+It also emits a soft light that won't result in a flicker that can be annoying to your eyes, especially after poring over a 20-page report.

 Buy and try: Anpro USB E-Reading LED Task Lamp

-You can get this task lamp for your monitor, which offers dimmable color, three color temperatures, easy installation, and reduced screen glare, without worry thanks to the generous 60-day unconditional refund policy.
-The company also offers a 365-day replacement service for added peace-of-mind.
+You can get this task lamp for your monitor, which offers dimmable color, three color temperatures, easy installation, and reduced screen glare without worry, thanks to the generous 60-day unconditional refund policy.
+The company also offers a 365-day replacement service for added peace of mind.

 Versatile placement: WILLED Dimmable Touch Light Bar

-This light bar doesn't connect directly to your monitor like others but rather can adhere to any surface via the stick magnet mount.
-You can affix it to your desk above the computer monitor or laptop, or use it in other settings, too, like by a makeup mirror or in a closet.
-A bonus: it comes with a built-in 2,000mAh rechargeable battery.
+This light bar doesn't connect directly to your monitor like others but can adhere to any surface via the stick magnet mount.
+So you can affix it to your desk above the computer monitor or laptop, or use it in other settings, too, like by a makeup mirror or in a closet.
+Bonus: It comes with a built-in 2,000mAh rechargeable battery.

 Set the mood: Philips Hue Play Smart Light Bar